Quark anomalous magnetic moment in an extreme magnetic background from perturbative QCD: Introduction

 The one-loop correction to the anomalous magnetic moment (AMM) of a fermion that moves in the presence of an external magnetic background will, however, deviate from the original prediction by Schwinger of $\alpha/2\pi$ \cite{Schwinger:1948iu,Schwinger:1949ra}, where $\alpha \approx 1/137$ is the QED fine-structure constant.
 This was already known by Schwinger, since what is currently known as the {\it Schwinger phase} appears in each fermion propagator \cite{Schwinger:1951nm}.
 The functional dependence of this correction on the magnitude of the external magnetic field has first been addressed almost half a century ago \cite{Baier:1975uj,Baier:2000yv}.

-Motivated by the ultra-strong magnetic fields that can be achieved in current experiments at the Large Hadron Collider (LHC), we compute the one-loop perturbative QCD correction to the photon-quark-antiquark vertex in an extremely strong magnetic background, i.e., one in which $\sqrt{eB}$ is much larger than all other mass scales.
+Motivated by the ultrastrong magnetic fields that can be achieved in current experiments at the Large Hadron Collider (LHC), we compute the one-loop perturbative QCD correction to the photon-quark-antiquark vertex in an extremely strong magnetic background, i.e., one in which $\sqrt{eB}$ is much larger than all other mass scales.
 Here $e$ is the fundamental electric charge and $B$ is the magnetic field strength.
-For such high fields, we can resort to the lowest-Landau level (LLL) approximation, and consider on-shell fermions.
+For such high fields, we can resort to the lowest-Landau level (LLL) approximation, and consider on shell fermions.